tekknolagi/tekknolagi.github.com/_posts/2020-10-01-compiling-a-lisp-7.md

 > high overhead despite being technically constant time; they incur higher
 > space cost per entry.
 >
-> For a compiler as small as this, a tuned hash table could easily be as long
+> For a compiler as small as this, a tuned hash table implementation could
-> as the rest of the compiler.
-Since we're also compiling small *programs*,
+> easily be as many lines of code as the rest of the compiler.
+Since we're also
-> we'll worry about time complexity later.
-It is only an implementation detail.
+> compiling small *programs*, we'll worry about time complexity later.
+It is
+> only an implementation detail.

 In order to do this, we'll first draw up an association list.
 We'll use a linked list, just like cons cells: